oviis/jenkins-dind-slave/README.md

 ## image Stack

-the Image have also a git jdk8 and maven inside, for building into slave Java projects
+the Image have been build on the docker alpine base <br>
+and have a openjdk8-jre inside <br>
+and a docker daemon started as a jenkins user